Yoguti/xsetwacom-interface/README.md

 #### How do I use it?

-Simply download the file named as "install-script" and execute it.
+Simply download the file named as "install-script" and execute it ("lua install-script.lua".
 The file will download the necessary dependencies and setup the project for you.
 After the installation is complete, type out "wacomui" in you terminal to open the program.

 #### Does it work for my distro?